What is Value Added Tax?

 - It removes the problem of under-invoicing as it is a tax on value addition.

-- It results in equal tax for all irrespective of Income levels and promotes higher-income earning among people.
+- It results in equal tax for all irrespective of Income level and promotes higher-income earning among people.

-- It increases revenue for the government as VAT is not dependent on the sale of products, and revenue is earned at each stage of value addition.
+- This increases revenue for the government as VAT is not dependent on the sale of products, and revenue earns at each stage of value addition.

 Criticism